bootUR: An R Package for Bootstrap Unit Root Tests: Applications

 Since some of the macro-economic series are likely to be $I(2)$, we use the \fct{order\_integration} function (with its defaults) to implement the Pantula principle.
 All unit root tests in the \pkg{bootUR} are performed with their default settings, which means that union tests are performed with the \verb|AWB| bootstrap method, and lag length selection is done via the re-scaled MAIC.
 Throughout this section, a significance level of 5\% is used.
-For \fct{BSQTtest}, the default (i.e. Step-M method) is reported as well as results for evenly spaced 0.1 quantiles (\verb|q = 0:10/10|, for \verb|MacroTS|, FRED-QD), and 0.05 quantiles (\verb|q = 0:20/20|, for FRED-QD).
+For \fct{boot\_sqt}, the default (i.e., Step-M method) is reported as well as results for evenly spaced 0.1 quantiles (\code{steps = 0:10/10}, for \code{MacroTS}), and 0.05 quantiles (\code{steps = 0:20/20}, for FRED-QD).